 A job loss, a heart attack and $100,000 in medical bills

-HLA recently concluded our representation of “Cynthia”, a 64-year-old Chicopee woman who came to HLA with $110,000 in medical bills for emergency triple bypass surgery following a heart attack.
+HLA represented “Cynthia”, a 64-year-old Chicopee woman who came to HLA with $110,000 in medical bills for emergency triple bypass surgery following a heart attack.
 Our client had lost her health insurance when she was laid off.
 She was nearly eligible for Medicare so, even though she hadn’t been feeling well, she held off on seeing a doctor.
 She had the heart attack and lifesaving surgery the day before her Medicare coverage began.

 An HLA attorney helped Cynthia, who has only $1,400 in monthly income, enroll in state-subsidized coverage to supplement her Medicare, but the program would not retroactively cover her surgery bills.
 However, based on her eligibility for the state program, HLA negotiated forgiveness of $99,277 of her medical bills.
 With HLA’s help, her last bill was reduced to less than $3,000 which Cynthia is paying off over time.
 After her recovery, Cynthia wrote to HLA, “I didn't know where to go.
 I didn't know where to start or who to ask.
 I don't know what I would have done if I didn't have HLA to turn to.
 HLA really saved me.”